How should a B2B lead generation team be organised? What tactics are best? Who is responsible for delivery and what can be outsourced?

 Without a solid strategy, whatever tactics are employed are likely to fail.
 Without the right team and (crucially) the right team dynamics achieving lead generation goals will be difficult.

 Defining Lead Generation Responsibilities

-Marketing needs to understand there is little point sales wasting time chasing down poor quality sales leads.
+Marketing must understand there is little point in sales wasting time chasing down poor quality sales leads.
 The right type of lead, addressed at the right time, at the right point in the sales process has the best chance of a conversion.